StanfordAIR/vision/cnn-ocr/README.md

 ## Changing the input

 This net can be modified for different data input.
 To do so, edit the params.py file accordingly.

+This is based on work from the Tensorflow "Deep MNIST for Experts" (though I'm far from an expert!) - https://www.tensorflow.org/get_started/mnist/pros

+and GitHub user hualsuklee - https://github.com/hwalsuklee/tensorflow-mnist-cnn.

 JP